2011–12 TFF 1. Lig

-The 2011–12 TFF First League, also known as Bank Asya First League due to sponsoring reasons (in Turkish: Bank Asya 1.
-Lig), is the 11th season since the league was established in 2001 and 49th season of the second-level football league of Turkey since its establishment in 1963–64.
+The 2011–12 TFF 1.
+Lig (referred to as the Bank Asya 1.
+Lig for sponsorship reasons) is the 11th season since the league was established in 2001 and 49th season of the second-level football league of Turkey since its establishment in 1963–64.
 The start date of the league was 14 August 2011 and end date is 13 May 2012.

 Teams

 Kasımpaşa, Bucaspor and Konyaspor relegated from Süper Lig after the 31st week games of 2011–12 Süper Lig.
 Mersin İdman Yurdu, Samsunspor and Orduspor promoted to 2011–12 Süper Lig.

 Göztepe, Sakaryaspor and Elazığspor promoted from TFF Second League.
 Altay and Diyarbakırspor relegated to 2011–12 TFF Second League.